 A key element of modern webinar design is consistency.
-And that means providing a uniform design across every channel where your event may appear.
+And that means providing a uniform webinar design across every channel where your event may appear.
 In general, this means working with your designer or design team to assemble a range of assets, like social media images, email banners, blog images, ad banners and more, into an asset package for promotion across your preferred channels.

 If you’re working with partners for an event — say, a summit, for example — an asset package is essential for a consistent event brand presence.
 Provide partners with asset packages that include typical assets plus material for any sessions they’re running or for any keynote speakers they’re providing — don’t forget to feature their logo in their asset package as well!

 If you are running a summit or virtual event involving more than one presentation, don’t forget the smaller details.
-Provide your partners with branded slides and make sure each webinar console — down to the icons — are consistent with the event’s design.
+Provide your partners with branded slides and make sure each webinar console — down to the icons — are consistent with the webinar’s design.
 This will give your event a familiar feel for attendees and provide a professional touch to your events.

-Incorporate Branding Into Each Touchpoint
+Incorporate Webinar Branding Into Each Touchpoint

-Okay, so you have your event’s design built out for every channel, including, possibly, its own website.
+Okay, so you have your webinar’s design built out for every channel, including, possibly, its own website.
 Now it’s time to take a step back and consider where your event’s brand will present itself to audiences before, during and after the event itself.